dustinc555/discord-chatbot/README.md

 Keras project to build a model intended for use by a Discord bot to talk to people.

 # Environment
-I have an amd gpu, so a docker container is provided that provides a suitable environment to utilize  an amd gpu.
+I have an amd gpu, so a docker container is provided that supports it.
+If you do not have an amd gpu, you can change what tensorflow version is installed in ```requirments.py```.
-Depending on your hardware this may change.

 # Process
 The words need to be converted to tokens in order to learn on them.